 There are two things to look at here.

 Firstly, you can get omega 3 fatty acids from fish or krill oil, and some algae may also provide good benefits.

 All three are perfectly acceptable sources, but many people will be a bit more cautious when it comes to fish oil .

 To reduce the environmental impact, you should always aim to buy a product that has been certified as sustainable, ideally by an organization like Friend Of The Sea.

-You should take an omega 3 fatty acid rather than just standard fish oil supplements.
-By taking a more refined omega 3 supplement, you should gain more of the benefits as it would be easier for your digestive system to absorb
+You should take omega-3 rather than just standard fish oil supplements.
+Taking a more refined omega-3 supplement makes you more likely to enjoy its benefits as it's easier for your digestive system to absorb.

-You should aim to take at least 500 mg of omega 3 fatty acids daily.
-But anything up to 1,000 mg should be beneficial without causing significant side effects.
+You should aim to take at least 500 mg of omega-3 daily.
+Anything up to 1,000 mg per day should be beneficial without causing significant side effects.

 Which Product Should You Try?

 We have found that the OmegaWell omega 3 fatty acids by Live Conscious seem to be the highest quality with a good focus on DHA for brain function.

 It didn’t give us any of those common fish burps, and our clients didn’t experience any negative effect either.